generyand/vantage/tasks/tasks-prd-core-intelligence-layer.md

 ### Key Considerations

 - **Performance:** The classification algorithm must complete in under 5 seconds to ensure real-time user experience
+- **Asynchronous Processing:** The Gemini API integration uses Celery background tasks for resilience.
+The API endpoint dispatches a task and immediately returns `202 Accepted`, while the frontend polls for results.
 - **Cost Management:** Always check if `ai_recommendations` exists before calling Gemini API to avoid duplicate API calls
-- **Error Handling:** Both classification and Gemini integration must handle failures gracefully without breaking the user workflow
+- **Error Handling:** Both classification and Gemini integration must handle failures gracefully without breaking the user workflow.
+Celery tasks include retry logic (max 3 attempts with exponential backoff).
+- **User Experience:** The frontend must provide persistent "Generating..." feedback during polling, allowing users to navigate away and return later to see results.
-- **Testing:** Create comprehensive test coverage for the "3+1" logic to verify 100% accuracy across all possible combinations
+- **Testing:** Create comprehensive test coverage for the "3+1" logic to verify 100% accuracy across all possible combinations.
+Include tests for Celery task dispatch and polling behavior.
 - **Type Safety:** Ensure all database changes are reflected in the OpenAPI spec and regenerated TypeScript types using `pnpm generate`

 ### Environment Variables Required